Tyl3r-s/Interview-Quiz/README.md

 # Tyler Scott's JavaScript Quiz

 ## Purpose
-This quiz project is eant to demonstrates javascript methonds using APIs
+This quiz project is meant to demonstrates javascript methonds using APIs
 ## Built With
 * HTML
 * CSS